ska-telescope/observation-execution-tool/docs/src/architecture_backend_module_execution.rst

 ScriptExecutionService
 ~~~~~~~~~~~~~~~~~~~~~~

-The sequence diagram below gives a high-level overview of how the ``ScriptExecutionService`` controls objects in the
+The sequence diagram below gives a high-level overview of how the
-domain module to meet requests to prepare, start, and stop user script execution.
+:class:`~ska_oso_oet.procedure.application.application.ScriptExecutionService` controls objects in the domain module to
+meet requests to prepare, start, and stop user script execution.

 .. figure:: diagrams/export/backend_module_ui_sequence_ses.svg
    :align: center